scottmotorrad/leaguehelper/README.md

 If you are getting a null pointer exception make sure both environment variables are set to valid values.

+If you are having other build issues try

+`mvn clean compile spring-boot:run`

 Due to RAPI rate limiting the data will not be fully populated until 1.5s per ranked game you've played this season.

 # Current Features